 Welcome to SwellWatch Mobile.Home

-Currently, periods in SoCal are primarily running 9 seconds from 310° and 12 seconds from 290°.
+Currently, periods in SoCal are primarily running 12-14 seconds from 290°.

-Early this morning, most west facing breaks were running waist to chest high.
-Direct south facing breaks were mostly knee to waist.
-Look for an increase in NW wind swell later today.
+Early this morning, most west facing breaks were running chest to head high.
+Direct south facing breaks were running waist to chest high, bigger at SW exposed spots.

 Swell Forecast and Schedule